Financial aid is awarded based on many factors — including the cost of attendance and household income.

 Federal Pell Grant

 The Federal Pell Grant is financial aid that is awarded based on financial need and is not money that has to be paid back.
-The current maximum award amount is $6,495, and you cannot receive it from more than one school at a time.
+The current maximum award amount for the 2022-23 school year is $6,895, and you cannot receive it from more than one school at a time.

 Students can receive this award for up to 12 terms or six years.
 Once you have earned your baccalaureate, first professional degree, or used all 12 terms of eligibility, you will no longer be eligible to apply for a Pell grant.